Bayesian optimization of non-classical optomechanical correlations: Optimization results

 \subsection{Time-dependent coupling}

 The signal generators used in state-of-the-art optomechanics experiments allow for effectively any continuous time-dependent function to be applied to temporally shape the laser pulse amplitude driving the coupling.
-That is, with pulse durations on the order of those used here, it is valid to consider an arbitrarily shaped coupling function $\couplingtd$.
-Hence the search space for the optimisation can be expanded by adding variables that will allow for a time-dependent shaped coupling.
-The measurement function used for a top-hat shaped driving pulse, cannot be assumed optimal for an arbitrary shaped pulse, and so any optimisation of parameters for the driving pulse must be combined with optimisation of parameters for the measurement function $\measfunctd$.
-In a physical experiment such as in~\cref{fig:sketch} these functions $(\couplingtd, \measfunctd)$ are controlled by modulators (EOM).
+That is, with pulse durations on the order of those used here, it is valid to consider an arbitrarily shaped coupling strength function $\couplingtd$.
+Hence the search space for the optimization can be expanded by adding variables that will allow for a time-dependent coupling strength profile.
+The measurement function used for a constant strength driving pulse cannot be assumed optimal for an arbitrary shaped pulse, and so any optimization of parameters for the driving pulse must be combined with optimization of parameters for the measurement function $\measfunctd$.
+In a physical experiment such as in~\cref{fig:sketch} these functions, $\couplingtd$ and $\measfunctd$, are controlled by modulators (EOM).

-With time-dependent coupling it is necessary to calculate the covariance matrix $\covmat$ by numerically solving~\eqref{eq:covmat_lyapunov}.
-The technical details of how this is performed, including the pulse parameterisation scheme, are given in~\appxref{sec:sim_of_optomech}.
-The rotating wave approximation (RWA) gives rise to some differences in $\gensqz$ for some top-hat pulse parameters $\coupling,\pulsedur$ when the mechanical frequency is in the order of the optical damping, and so the analytical solution to $\gensqz$ differs from the numerical solution with the mechanical frequency $\mechfreq = 2 \optdamp$ used here.
-The numerical solving method is therefore also used here for computing the covariance matrix $\covmat$ with the top-hat pulse to ensure a fair comparison.

-For the comparison of different optimisation variable combinations the reheating rate is fixed at the experimentally achievable value $\reheatrate=0.063 \optdamp$ by setting specific values for the environmental parameters $\ntherm=2.26 \times 10^8, \mechdamp = 2.8 \times 10^{-10} \optdamp$.
-Bayesian optimisation (BO) is again used to determine optimal parameters.
-In the time-dependent case the piecewise linear (PWL) parameters for the functions $\couplingtd$ and $\measfunctd$ are the optimisation variables, along with the total pulse duration $\pulsedur$, which is the same for both functions.
+The efficiency of BO, as with any optimization algorithm, is dependent on the number of variables, so some parameterization scheme must be used to map a small set of variables to a continuous time-dependent function.
+We use a piecewise linear (PWL) scheme with 5 equal duration time slices.
+Hence the two functions, $\couplingtd$ and $\measfunctd$, are characterized by 6 variables each, with the total pulse duration $\pulsedur$ as another degree-of-freedom.
+The reheating rate $\reheatrate=0.063 \optdamp$ is fixed for the primary comparison of time-dependent coupling with the constant coupling strength pulse.